-If you are appearing in a hearing and it is adjourned part-heard for three or four months, or longer because of the post-pandemic delay in hearings, make rough notes about the future conduct of the case as soon as possible - preferably before you go to bed that same night or, if not, no later than the next day - before the sharp detail begins to slip from your memory.
+If you are appearing in a hearing and it is adjourned part-heard for several months, make rough notes about the future conduct of the case as soon as possible - preferably before you go to bed that same night or, if not, no later than the next day - before the sharp detail begins to slip from your memory.
 Note the strengths and weaknesses of each side's case, factual and legal issues to be addressed, any additional evidence to be obtained and other tasks that should be carried out.
 Also make rough notes about the submissions you may wish to make in relation to the demeanour of witnesses and their performance in the witness box.